ray-project/kuberay/docs/guidance/ingress.md

 # Step4: Create an ALB ingress.
 When an ingress with proper annotations is created,
-#        AWS Load Balancer controller will reconcile a ALB (not in AWS EKS cluster).
+#        AWS Load Balancer controller will reconcile a ALB.
+(The created ALB exists outside of the EKS cluster.)
 kubectl apply -f ray-operator/config/samples/alb-ingress.yaml

 # Step5: Check ingress created by Step4.